-Mr. Ambrose concentrates on the soldiers efforts to drive from the Battle Normandy into Germany and all that was accomplished that year.
-The book starts off a bit slow, but picks up momentum as one gets going, and than it's hard to put it down, as it touches many subjects, all of them mesmerizing.
-The consolidation of the forces on the beachheads in Normandy, the liberation of Paris, Operation Market Garden which was a disastrous assault on Holland are all covered and the author doesn't let Omar Bradley goes unscathed from his calamitous "stroll" into Hürtgen Forest.
+Mr. Ambrose concentrates on the soldiers’ efforts to drive from the Battle of Normandy into Germany and all that was accomplished that year.
+The book starts off a bit slow but picks up momentum as one gets going, and then it’s hard to put it down, as it touches many subjects, all of them mesmerizing.
+The consolidation of the forces on the beachheads in Normandy, the liberation of Paris, Operation Market Garden which was a disastrous assault on Holland are all covered and the author doesn’t let Omar Bradley goes unscathed from his calamitous “stroll” into Hürtgen Forest.

-The clashes around Bastogne during the Battle of the Bulge were very engaging as well as the drive into German in an unseasonably cold winter.
-Since the book is told from ground level, some of the detail which one can only see from far way is lost, however this book certainly makes up for it with quotes and personal stories from the men and women who were on the ground eating mud.
+The clashes around Bastogne during the Battle of the Bulge were very engaging as well as the drive into Germany in unseasonably cold winter.
+Since the book is told from ground level, some of the detail that one can only see from a faraway is lost, however, this book certainly makes up for it with quotes and personal stories from the men and women who were on the ground eating mud.

-Still, this book taught me a lot about the events I only learned about in high level with the benefit of hindsight.
-The information offered from the soldiers themselves is provocative and the perspective is raw.
-The book certainly gets across not only the sense of adventure, but also the fear and hardship experienced overseas.
+Still, this book taught me a lot about the events I only learned about at a high level with the benefit of hindsight.
+The information offered by the soldiers themselves is provocative and the perspective is raw.
+The book certainly gets across not only the sense of adventure but also the fear and hardship experienced overseas.

 So tell me, do you like books which give you an overall perspective or personal anecdotes?

-Stephen Ambrose, a military historian and author, blends eyewitness accounts to give the reader the feeling of what it was like to be an infantrymen in the European theater during World War II.
-Besides the infantry, Mr. Ambrose also touches on the air war, prisoners of war and medics.
+Stephen Ambrose, a military historian, and author, blends eyewitness accounts to give the reader the feeling of what it was like to be an infantryman in the European theater during World War II.
+Besides the infantry, Mr. Ambrose also touches on the air war, prisoners of war, and medics.

 Zohar – Man of la Book